RichieUltimate/ultimate-trial/README.md

 If patching for Wii, you can use this, and provide the WAD: https://www.marcrobledo.com/RomPatcher.js/

+This game is free.
+If you bought it, you've been scammed.

 You need the rom and the patch.